ochoana/ochoana/README.md

 - 🌱 I’m currently learning Playwrite
 - 👩🏻‍🔬 I'm also interested in areas like Technical Writing
 - 🫀 I like to run, write on my journal, read books and play games in my free time
-- ⚡️ Fun fact: I am participating in a Latino scientific community by writing articles, mentoring high school students and creating events

 ## Core values ✨
 - 🍏 **Curiosity:** Embracing a beginner's mindset and continual learning